-Bird populations in Galveston Bay received a C. Most populations monitored by the Texas Colonial Waterbird Society (TCWS; a coalition consisting of Audubon Texas, Coastal Bend Bays and Estuaries Program, Texas A&M University - Kingsville, Texas General Land Office, Texas Parks & Wildlife Department, The Nature Conservancy, U. S. Fish and Wildlife Service, U. S. National Park Service, and volunteers) have not shown either increases or decreases since 2001.
-The major exceptions are the white ibis population, which is deteriorating, and the brown pelican population, which has significantly improved.
+Bird populations in Galveston Bay received a C. Most populations monitored by the Texas Colonial Waterbird Society (TCWS; a coalition consisting of Audubon Texas, Coastal Bend Bays and Estuaries Program, Texas A&M University - Kingsville, Texas General Land Office, Texas Parks & Wildlife Department, The Nature Conservancy, U. S. Fish and Wildlife Service, U. S. National Park Service, and volunteers) have not shown either increases or decreases since 2003.
+Notable exceptions include a decline in black-crowned heron, a moderate increase in laughing gull, and a significant increase in populations of brown pelican.
 Colonial waterbirds are widely distributed along the Texas Coast.
 Declines of a species in one Bay system may be offset by increases in that species in other Texas estuaries.